Why do we collect food recall data?

 Between 2013 and 2022 the most common food type associated with food recalls due to undeclared allergens was mixed and/or processed food (104 recalls; 30%) as shown in Figure 6.
 Mixed and or/processed foods include snack foods, custard powders and frozen meals.
 The second most common food to be recalled due to undeclared allergens was confectionery (50 recalls; 14%) followed by breads and bakery products (47 recalls; 14%).

 Between 2013 and 2022 there were 194 food recalls due to microbial contamination (see Table 1).
 As shown in Figure 7, the most common microbes were Listeria monocytogenes (70 recalls; 36%), Salmonella (44 recalls; 23%) and Escherichia coli (E.coli) (38 recalls; 20%).

 Between 2013 and 2022 there were 92 recalls due to foreign matter (see Table 1).
 As shown in Figure 8, the most common types of foreign matter were plastic (30 recalls; 33%), metal (27 recalls; 29%) and glass (19 recalls 21%).

 Biotoxin food recalls

-Between 2011 and 2020 there were 41 food recalls due to biotoxins (see Table 1).
-As shown in Figure 8 the most common biotoxins were Paralytic Shellfish Toxin (26 recalls; 63%) and hydrocyanic acid (7 recalls; 17%).
+Between 2013 and 2022 there were 38 recalls due to Biotoxins (see Table 1).
+As shown in Figure 9., the most common type of Biotoxins were Paralytic Shellfish Toxin (24 recalls; 63%).

-Between 2011 and 2020 there were 22 recalls for chemical and other contaminants (see Table 1).
-The most common contaminants were other contaminants (10 recalls; 45%) and cleaning/sanitising agent (6 recalls; 27%) as shown in Figure 9.
+Between 2013 and 2023 there were 30 recalls for chemical and other contaminants (see Table 1).
+The most common contaminants were ‘other’ contaminants (22 recalls; 72%) and cleaning/sanitising agent (4 recalls; 13%) as shown in Figure 10.

 Food categories associated with food recalls